Jalen Green NBA Preview vs. the Grizzlies

 Jalen Green Insights vs. the Grizzlies

-- He's taken 6.1 threes per game, or 17.5% of his team's shots from beyond the arc this season.

-- Green's opponents, the Grizzlies, have one of the NBA's slowest tempos with 102.5 possessions per game, while his Rockets average the fewest possessions per game with 100.1.

-- Defensively, the Grizzlies are ranked 10th in the league, giving up 112.5 points per contest.
+- The Grizzlies are the 25th-ranked team in the NBA, giving up 45.6 rebounds per game.

-- On the glass, the Grizzlies are ranked 23rd in the league, allowing 45 rebounds per contest.

-- Giving up 25.6 assists per game, the Grizzlies are the 14th-ranked team in the NBA.
+- The Grizzlies concede 25.5 assists per game, 12th-ranked in the NBA.

-- Looking at 3-pointers, the Grizzlies are 29th in the league, giving up 14.6 makes per game.
+- Looking at 3-pointers, the Grizzlies are ranked 29th in the NBA, conceding 14.5 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!